darshandzend/bg_img_changer/README.md

 # bg_img_changer
 A Chrome extension that changes background Image according to URL to image hash.

 I created this mainly to set custom backgrounds for my boards at trello.com, a feature available only for premium users.
-However, this is a simple functionality and can be used at any given url.
+However, this is a simple functionality and can be used for any given url.

 Current status:
 Initial commit